Hashimoto’s Thyroiditis Treatment: Standard vs Integrative Approach

 These symptoms may lead patients into the Doctor's office but most likely the diagnosis will not be caught at this point because the symptoms often don't point back to the thyroid.

 - Body aches

 These symptoms may be present for several months and may suddenly disappear or fade over time.

 The reason for this is that they are often replaced by hypothyroid/hyperthyroid symptoms or subclinical hypothyroidism as your autoimmune disease ramps up.

 Low-Grade Hypothyroidism or Subclinical Hypothyroidism:

 Because thyroid function exists on a spectrum the severity of your symptoms may vary from mild to severe.

-Often symptoms tend to start out very mild and then progress to severe (or end stage Hashimoto's) as the damage to your thyroid gland builds up and becomes permanent.
+Often symptoms tend to start out very mild and then progress to severe (or end-stage Hashimoto's) as the damage to your thyroid gland builds up and become permanent.

 This early damage may cause symptoms that closely match subclinical hypothyroidism.

 Subclinical hypothyroidism is a term used to describe a state in which your thyroid is slightly damaged but not enough so to present with abnormal thyroid lab tests.